Three of our tenants share their real-life stories of mental health challenges*:

 Although I still have bad days occasionally, I feel that I am learning to cope and have found some good ways to look after myself.
 I couldn’t have done this without the support of my family.
 I would always recommend that people reach out to someone if they are feeling bad.

-Stuart took up cycling, explored meditation and made time to chat, which have all helped to reduce his anxiety and depression
+Stuart took up cycling, explored meditation and made time to chat.
+All these changes have helped to reduce his anxiety and depression.

 I have suffered with anxiety and depression for several years.
 Last year things seemed to get worse than usual.
 The main problem was that I would wake up early and my mind would start going round and round.
 This made me feel like I was in a fog during the day, I couldn’t focus on my job and I found it hard to make decisions.

 I spoke to my doctor about increasing my anti-depressants dose and I started to research ways to help myself.